 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In addition to general rate cases, Indiana law (IC 8-1-31) allows investor-owned water utilities to seek rate increases through a mechanism known as the Distribution System Improvement Charge (DSIC).
-IAWC and other investor-owned water utilities are allowed to seek DSIC cost recovery as often as once per year to replace infrastructure that has exceeded its useful life (aging distribution lines, particularly).
+In addition to general rate cases, Indiana law (IC 8-1-31) allows water and sewer utilities to seek expedited rate recovery as often as once per year to replace infrastructure (such as aging distribution lines) that has exceeded its useful life.

 This surcharge is referred to as the Distribution System Improvement Charge (DSIC).

 In IURC Cause No. 42351-DSIC 9, IAWC is requesting a surcharge that would raise rates by 1.95 percent.